yearn/yearn-devdocs/README.md

 #### Versioned doc

 In `versioned_docs` you will find several versions of the vault doc that corresponds to a tagged release.
-In `docs/v2` you can find the latest version that corresponds to the changes on year-vault master is the documentation for the next/unreleased version.
+In `vaults` folder you can find the latest version that corresponds to the changes on yearn-vault master is the documentation for the next/unreleased version.

-Versioned doc should not be edited but generated directly from the vault codebase.

-##### Generating Versioned doc
+##### Generating Versioned Docs

+**Dependencies**

+- Clone [yearn/yearn-vaults](https://github.com/yearn/yearn-vaults) in the same folder where you cloned yearn-devdocs (not inside devdocs, but besides it)
+- Run the yearn-vaults [installation](https://github.com/yearn/yearn-vaults#installation), you will need to have brownie installed to run it once so it installs the required dependencies.
+- Check the vyper compiler version on the vaults repo ([here](https://github.com/yearn/yearn-vaults/blob/master/contracts/Vault.vy#L1)) and update the `~/.vvm/vyper-X.X.X` in the end of the first command below.
+- Make sure [Vault.vy](https://github.com/yearn/yearn-vaults/blob/master/contracts/Vault.vy#L1) and [Registry.vy](https://github.com/yearn/yearn-vaults/blob/master/contracts/Registry.vy#L1) on `yearn-vaults` folder has the same compiler version on their first line.
+If not, bump the file with the lowest version to the current version the other uses.
+- If any contract file in yearn-vaults uses a fixed compiler version (without leading `^`) you may have to add it so the `solc` compiler is able to run.
+Also make sure `solc` version is up-to-date.
+- More information on docusaurus versioning [here](https://docusaurus.io/docs/versioning#tagging-a-new-version) if the last command has any issue, and remember to change the version to the one you are generating for!

+**Generate:**

 To generate API docs and coin a new release, do the following.
 ```
-npx vydoc -i ../yearn-vaults/contracts/ -o docs/v2/smart-contracts -t ./templates/contract.ejs -c ~/.vvm/vyper-0.2.11
+npx vydoc -i ../yearn-vaults/contracts/ -o ./vaults/smart-contracts -t ./templates/contract.ejs -c ~/.vvm/vyper-0.3.3
-npx solidity-docgen --templates=templates --helpers=helpers/solidityHelpers.js -i ../yearn-vaults/contracts/ -o docs/v2/smart-contracts
+npx solidity-docgen --solc-module solc --templates=templates --helpers=helpers/solidityHelpers.js -i ../yearn-vaults/contracts/ -o ./vaults/smart-contracts
-npm run docusaurus docs:version 1.0.0
+npm run docusaurus docs:version 0.4.5
 ```
+After that put everything generated in the new version docs into `versioned_docs/version-x.x.x/smart-contracts` folder, then copy `yearn-lens/.`, `yearn-sdk/.` and ``yearn-api.md` from the previous versioned docs folder into the new one